Best St. Petersburg Personal Injury Attorneys - Jones Law Group

 4. Finally, never sign any release of personal information forms, medical authorization forms, or any other insurance company documents without first consulting your attorney.
 Additionally, never agree to a recorded statement with any insurance adjuster without first speaking to your attorney.

-Our team of attorneys and support staff are ready to assist you in all aspects of your representation to ensure that you are treated fairly and receive all the compensation to which you are legally entitled.
+Our team of attorneys and support staff are ready to assist you in all aspects of your representation.
+At Jones Law Group, we will ensure that you are treated fairly and receive all the compensation to which you are legally entitled.
 Prior to representing any client in a personal injury claim, we provide a free consultation with an attorney.

-If you or a loved one has suffered an injury, illness, or death because of negligence, we are available to help.
-We can answer any urgent questions you may have as well as schedule your free consultation by calling 727-571-1333, by filling out our online form, or by using our Chat feature below.
+If you or a loved one has suffered an injury, illness, or death because of negligence, we want to help.
+We can answer any urgent questions you may have as well as set up your free consultation for you.
+Reach out to us by calling 727-571-1333, by filling out our online form, or by using our Chat feature below.